About the Site, and Frequently Asked Questions (FAQ)

 We recommend that they create their own account.
 We can provide assistance with this if it proves difficult.

-Please note, if you need to change the name listed on your account, please contact support:
+Please note, if you need to change the name listed on your account, please contact support: elearning@mail.safeguardingtraining.cofeportal.org

 Logging In

-A common cause of difficulty is people trying to log in using their e-mail address rather than their user name - please check that you are using your username - often, the password being used is correct.
+A common cause of difficulty is people trying to log in using their e-mail address rather than their username - please check that you are using your username - often, the password being used is correct.

-If you still can't log in, you can request a password-reset e-mail at the following page:
+If you still can't log in, you can request a password-reset e-mail at the following page: https://safeguardingtraining.cofeportal.org/login/forgot_password.php

 (there are also links to this page on the home screen and log in page).

 Please enter either your username or e-mail address in the relevant field (username in the upper half of the page, e-mail address in the lower) and click "Search".
-If you enter both then the form won't work and will ask you
+If you enter details in both boxes then the form won't work and will ask you to enter "either username or e-mail address".
+If the details match a single* account then an e-mail will be generated, with details of the username and a link that can be followed to set up a new password, and you will see the following message:

 Clicking "Continue" will take you back to the log in screen and you will need to check your e-mail for the password-reset e-mail.
 Follow the link in this and set up a new password (you will have to enter it twice).

 Please note: some users' e-mail security settings (either at an account or service-provider level) can prevent automatically generated e-mails, such as our password-reset and account-confirmation e-mails, reaching their inbox.
+Please check your junk mail folder.
+Adding noreply@mail.safeguardingtraining.cofeportal.org to your safe-senders list should prevent this happening in future.
+If the e-mail still doesn't get through, please contact us directly.

 * some e-mail addresses are linked to more than one account and this will prevent the form accessing any account details.
 You will see the following text: